A transport model study of multiparticle cumulants in $p+p$ collisions at 13 TeV: Discussions

+The AMPT model that we are using here is able to reasonably describe the charged particle production ~\cite{Zhang:2019utb,Zhang:2021vvp}.
+In Fig.~\ref{fig:pt}, we compare with the ALICE data for inelastic events (INEL$>$0), i.e., events having at least one charged particle within $|\eta|<1$~\cite{ALICE:2015qqj}.
+Figure~\ref{fig:pt}(a) shows the pseudorapidity distributions of charged particles from the normal AMPT model at $\sigma=0.15$ mb and the 3-quark AMPT model at 0.15 mb, 1.5 mb and 3 mb, where all the model results are close to each other and similar to the data.
+Figure~\ref{fig:pt}(b) shows the $p_{\rm T}$ spectra of charged particles within $|\eta|<0.8$; the model results are close to each other and follow the data qualitatively, but there are some quantitative differences from the experimental data.

-In Figure~\ref{fig:sigma}(a), we further check the non-monotonous dependence of $c_{2} \{4 \}$ on the parton cross section $\sigma$.
-Here we show the $c_{2} \{4 \}$ values from the 3-quark AMPT model and the standard cumulant method versus $\sigma$ at three multiplicities.
+In Fig.~\ref{fig:sigma}, we further check the non-monotonous dependence of $c_{2} \{4 \}$ on the parton cross section $\sigma$, where we show the results from the 3-quark AMPT model with the standard cumulant method versus $\sigma$ at three multiplicities.
 Note that the points plotted at $\sigma=0.01$ mb actually represent the AMPT results where both parton and hadron rescatterings are turned off.
 Because the sign change in the ATLAS data appears at $N_{\rm ch}\sim 130$~\cite{ATLAS:2017rtr}, we show the $c_{2} \{4 \}$ results around that $N_{\rm ch}$ value.
 We see that for all three multiplicities the $c_{2} \{4 \}$ values cross zero at $\sigma \simeq 0.15$ mb and at $\sigma \simeq 1.5$ mb, where $c_{2} \{4 \}$ is negative when the parton cross section is between these two values.
 It is interesting to see that $c_{2} \{4 \}$ is so sensitive to the parton cross section as it changes sign at a very small $\sigma$ value.